andreichiro/data_engineer_end2end/README.md

 # End to end Data engineer project

 # Introduction & Goals

  Hello!
-My name is Andre Ichiro, and I have developed this project to showcase my data engineering skills.
+My name is Andre Ichiro and this project represents my journey in the realm of data engineering.
 The project leverages the YouTube API and Whisper transcriptions to provide video insights to data analysts through a data mart layer.
 Additionally, the transcriptions are used to train a Longformer Language Model (LLM) to answer and reproduce video contents.

 - Goals
   - Enable companies to develop a data strategy through an ELT (Extract, Load, Transform) approach;
   - Develop an automated data pipeline using a modern data stack that incorporates DevOps, Infrastructure as Code, containerization, testing, and data lakehouses;
   - Assist students in course forums by answering their questions or generating synthetic data to help teachers develop classes;
   - Fine-tune a LLM using customized data from video lessons;
+  - To demonstrate my skills in data engineering;

 - Overall
 The pipeline functions as expected, and the results are displayed in the samples folder, as well as yo can find data in the 'data' folder.